isomerpages/sfa-foodsecurity/_get-involved/Feeding our Future: Building an Agri Food Hub for all.md

 A loop shuttle bus service (Choa Chu Kang MRT, SAFRA CCK and Bukit Panjang MRT) will be available from 8.45am to 2.45pm on 2 and 3 September.

-*Participate in the exciting “Agri-Food Adventure” challenge by completing simple tasks at stations to collect stamps and stand a chance to win prizes. *
+*Participate in the exciting Agri-Food Adventure challenge by completing simple tasks at stations to collect stamps and stand a chance to win prizes. *